 The Family Survey Summary Form is a reflection tool for the YDC Candidate.
 The Candidate is to review the surveys for patterns or similarities documented by families, then reflect within the Family Survey Summary Form on professional strengths and areas where improvement can support their growth in the profession.
-Once completed and signed by the candidate it should be submitted to the YDC Support Specialist.
+The Form is available for download through CypherWorx in the "Resources" folder.
+Once completed and signed by the candidate and MASN representative, the form is submitted by uploading it into the "Credential Supporting Documents" learning path within the CypherWorx platform.